 Preventing Construction Worker Silicosis

-Silicosis is a disease that is considered to be 100 percent preventable.
-Construction workers may be exposed to silica dust as part of their occupation, but there are protective and preventative measures that can be taken to prevent breathing in airborne silica particles.
+Silicosis is a disease that is 100 percent preventable.
+Construction workers may be exposed to silica dust as part of their occupation, but there are protective and preventative measures that can prevent breathing in airborne silica particles.
 In fact, there are federal guidelines for limiting exposure to silica dust.

 - Construction workers should attend routine medical examinations.